singularitti/MyPkgTemplates.jl/docs/src/developers/style.md

 While you can use `A\b` to do a linear solve inside a package, that does not mean that you should.
-This interface is only sufficient for performing factorizations, and so that limits the scaling choices, the types of `A` that can be supported, etc. Instead, linear solves within packages should use `LinearSolve.jl`.
-Similarly, nonlinear solves should use `NonlinearSolve.jl`.
-Optimization should use `Optimization.jl`.
-This allows the full generic choice to be given to the user without depending on every solver package (effectively recreating the generic interfaces within each package).
+This interface is only sufficient for performing factorizations, and so that limits the scaling choices, the types of `A` that can be supported, etc. Instead, linear solves within packages should use LinearSolve.jl.
+Similarly, nonlinear solves should use NonlinearSolve.jl.
+Optimization should use Optimization.jl.
+Etc. This allows the full generic choice to be given to the user without depending on every solver package (effectively recreating the generic interfaces within each package).

 ### Functions should capture one underlying principle